daletoniris/deteccion-de-plagas-en-plantas-con-tensorflow/README.md

 ```
 python labelimage.py "path of the image you want to try"
 ```
-### If you want to train a new moidelo, use the retrain.py file and follow the steps below:
+### If you want to train a new model, use the retrain.py file and follow the steps below:

 https://github.com/VikramTiwari/tensorflow-retrain-sample